lakshmi-sagar-ds/intent-mapping-for-risk-detection/README.md

 - **Intent Map Template**
   A reusable template for converting analysed behaviour into a structured intent map.

-- **Rule Design Template**
-  A standardised format for translating intent into controllable detection rules.

 - **Example Intent Map**
   A fully synthetic example demonstrating the framework end-to-end (no real data).